close

 Thanks to the miracle of modern technology, nowadays Netflix offers you hundreds of German movies at just the click of a button.

 The downside of having so many options is that making a choice can seem nigh-on impossible.
-Luckily for you, we’re trawled through the catalogues to find the best (in our opinion) German-language films available on Netflix in Germany.
-They all have subtitles in both English and German (if your language ability is up to it - it’ll do you a world of good.)
+Luckily for you, we’ve trawled through the catalogues to find some of the best (in our opinion) German-language films available on Netflix in Germany.
+They all have subtitles in either English or German (if your language ability is up to it, it’ll do you a world of good.)
 So sit back, relax, and enjoy the show!

 2. Who Am I (Kein System ist Sicher)